filodb/FiloDB/doc/architecture.md

 ### Standalone

-The standalone module is used for FiloDB real-time direct ingestion (from Kafka) and querying without Spark, for metrics and event use cases.
+The standalone module is used for FiloDB real-time direct ingestion (from Kafka) and low-latency querying without Spark, for metrics and event use cases.

 ### CLI